Parallel Multi-Circuit Quantum Feature Fusion in Hybrid Quantum-Classical Convolutional Neural Networks for Breast Tumor Classification: Variational Quantum Circuit Architectures

 \subsection{Classical Backbone (CNN Feature Extractor)}

 Both quantum and classical models share an identical convolutional neural network feature extractor as their backbone architecture.
 This ensures a fair comparison by isolating the impact of quantum processing from classical feature learning.
 The feature extractor consists of six convolutional layers organized into three sequential blocks.
 Each block contains two Conv2D layers with batch normalization and ReLU activation, followed by pooling and dropout with rate 0.3 for regularization.
 The three blocks use 32, 64, and 128 filters respectively all with 3×3 kernels and padding 1.
 Max pooling operations progressively reduce spatial dimensions from 28×28 to 14×14 to 7×7 followed by adaptive average pooling to 4×4.
 The feature maps are then flattened to yield a 2048-dimensional feature vector of size 128 × 4 × 4.
 These extracted features, derived from the preprocessed images, serve as input to either quantum preprocessing layers or classical dense layers.
+The quantum preprocessors are implemented as two-layer fully connected networks.
+Preprocessor~1 performs a mapping from $2048$ to $512$ to $16$ features using \texttt{Linear} layers, combined with \texttt{LayerNorm}, \texttt{ReLU}, \texttt{Dropout}(p=0.3), and \texttt{Tanh} activation.
+Similarly, Preprocessor~2 maps $2048$ to $128$ to $4$ features with the same architectural components.
+The outputs are normalized to the interval $[-1, 1]$ to satisfy the input constraints of the quantum circuit.